berkay-digital/KickDevDocs/getting-started/generating-tokens-oauth2-flow.md

 ### User Access Token

-User Access Tokens are generated through the Authorization Grant Flow.
-These tokens give an application access to the users information based on the scopes the App has requested.
-This gives more privileged information and access to an App and will often allow an App to act on the users behalf.
+User Access Tokens are generated through the Authorization Grant flow.
+These tokens give an application access to the user's information based on the scopes the App has requested.
+This gives more privileged information and access to an App and will often allow an App to act on the user's behalf.

 ## Kick OAuth Server